Configure policies in Microsoft Defender for Cloud Apps

 Within Category, link the policy to the most appropriate risk type.
 This field is informative only and helps you search for specific policies and alerts later, based on risk type.
 The risk may already be preselected according to the category for which you chose to create the policy.
 By default, File policies are set to DLP.

 Create a filter for the files this policy will act on to set which discovered apps trigger this policy.
 Narrow down the policy filters until you reach an accurate set of files you wish to act upon.
 Be as restrictive as possible to avoid false positives.
 For example, if you wish to remove public permissions, remember to add the Public filter, if you wish to remove an external user, use the "External" filter etc.

 Under the first Apply to filter, select all files excluding selected folders or selected folders for Box, SharePoint, Dropbox, OneDrive, where you can enforce your file policy over all files on the app or on specific folders.
 You're redirected to sign-in to the cloud app, and then add the relevant folders.

 Under the second Apply to filter, select either all file owners, file owners from selected user groups or all file owners excluding selected groups.
 Then select the relevant user groups to determine which users and groups should be included in the policy.

-Choose the Governance actions you want Cloud App Security to take when a match is detected and select Create Policy.
+Choose the Governance actions you want Defender for Cloud Apps to take when a match is detected and select Create Policy.